17 Best Restaurants in Niagara on the Lake

 Google rating: ⭐⭐⭐⭐⭐ (4.3)

 Aside from the Olde Angel Inn mentioned above, the 11th Post on Queen is one of the few places in town open a bit later (until 10:30pm on weekends.)
+11th Post is connected to the Two Sister’s Winery, and its named after their most popular red wine, Eleventh Post.

+11th Post is located right beside the Niagara on the Lake Ghost Tour’s office, so its perfect for doing a ghost tour right before or after a meal.
 The food type is casual but elegant.
 They have a fancier nacho platter than what you usually encounter elsewhere, seafood, salads, pastas.
-Located in a cute building (pictured above), right on the main street.
+It’s located this cute ‘home looking’ building (pictured above), right on the main street.

 11th Post is owned by Two Sisters, but Two Sisters also has a good Italian restaurant on-site at their winery called Kitchen76 (has a 4.8 Google rating.)